Saigon Uncovered: 7 Best Areas to Stay in Ho Chi Minh City

 Avocado salad and chicken with broccoli at Bep Vo Kitchen

 365° Napoli Pizza.
 They make their own mozzarella cheese and dough.
-Tuesdays have a 50% discount on pizza.
-It’s a must-visit for pizza in Thao Dien, especially on Tuesdays.
+Tuesdays have a 50% discount on pizza — but it will be crowded.
+I’ve written about other pizza places in HCMC here.

 Whatever Cafe.
 A small coffee shop down a dead-end alley with excellent homemade cold-brew coffee.

 Simple Place.
-A popular Mexican food joint with three locations in Thao Dien.
-I sometimes grab a quick made-to-order quesadilla or burrito.
+A popular Mexican food joint in Thao Dien.
+I sometimes grab a quick quesadilla or burrito here.

 Bonjour Cafe The Art.
 This coffee shop is worth visiting just for the interior design.
 I’ve never seen anything like it in a coffee shop or anywhere else.